-All window replacement has to comply with the Building Regulations.
-Windows are normally fitted by a member of a relevant competent person scheme to make sure they comply with Building Regulations.
+All window replacements have to comply with building regulations.
+Windows are normally fitted by a member of a relevant competent person scheme to make sure they comply with building regulations.
 Your installer will usually provide the windows for you and offer you a choice of different styles and layouts of window.
-Make sure you ask them about the window’s energy rating which could be something between C and A++.
-Don’t buy a any windows without energy labels.
+Make sure you ask them about the window’s energy rating which could be somewhere between C and A++.
+Don’t buy any windows without energy labels.

 A++ is the highest rating currently available.
 If you want efficient windows then you should ask for a rating better than C. Generally, any double glazed window is likely to be more energy efficient than a single glazed window.
 However, some double glazed windows are better than others, and triple glazed windows can be better still.
 The energy label is there to help you navigate and compare the performance of different models without having to worry about the details.
 The Energy Saving Trust provides a good overview of energy efficient window solutions on their website.

 Open Eco Homes Directory: Our Open Eco Homes directory includes links to insulation products and suppliers used by our case study eco-homes.